syncthing/docs/users/config.rst

     When exchanging index information for incomplete transfers, only take into account files that have at least this many blocks.

+Listen Addresses
+^^^^^^^^^^^^^^^^

+The following address types are accepted in sync protocol listen addresses:

+TCP wildcard and port (``tcp://0.0.0.0:22000``, ``tcp://:22000``)
+    These are equivalent and will result in Syncthing listening on all interfaces, IPv4 and IPv6, on the specified port.

+TCP IPv4 wildcard and port (``tcp4://0.0.0.0:22000``, ``tcp4://:22000``)
+    These are equivalent and will result in Syncthing listening on all interfaces via IPv4 only.

+TCP IPv4 address and port (``tcp4://192.0.2.1:22000``)
+    These are equivalent and will result in Syncthing listening on the specified address and port only.

+TCP IPv6 wildcard and port (``tcp6://[::]:22000``, ``tcp6://:22000``)
+    These are equivalent and will result in Syncthing listening on all interfaces via IPv6 only.

+TCP IPv6 address and port (``tcp6://[2001:db8::42]:22000``)
+    These are equivalent and will result in Syncthing listening on the specified address and port only.

+Static relay address (``relay://192.0.2.42:22067?id=abcd123...``)
+    Syncthing will connect to and listen for incoming connections via the specified relay address.

+    .. todo:: Document available URL parameters.

+Dynamic relay pool (``dynamic+https://192.0.2.42/relays``)
+    Syncthing will fetch the specified HTTPS URL, parse it for a JSON payload describing relays, select a relay from the available ones and listen via that as if specified as a static relay above.

+    .. todo:: Document available URL parameters.

 Syncing Configuration files
 ---------------------------